Rouzihiro/osyx/docs/ui/wofi.md

 Wofi is the launcher layer, used as a small keyboard-first menu surface for launching apps and picking generated lists.

 App launching is rare in my workflow.
-Most Wofi usage is clipboard management.

-It acts as a fast selection surface.
+Most Wofi usage is clipboard management where it acts as a fast selection surface.

-## Files
+**Files:**

 ```text
 .config/wofi/config